 So how much do Orthotics cost?
 Now that you have an idea of how doctors prescribe custom inserts it is easy to see how they tend to cost a lot more than the ones that you can just get off the shelf.

 A pair of prescription sole inserts will set you back around $670 to $780.
 Figures include the initial and standard consultation as well as fees for the biomechanical tests, scans and plasters necessary to fabricate a pair of custom inserts.
 On the other hand, a pair of pre-fabricated inserts cost only $80 to $150.
 It is a big difference although most people with a serious foot or leg problem agree that it is well worth it.

-Are you looking to get help from a reputable foot specialist for a pair of custom inserts?
-We at “Modpod Sports Podiatry” would be happy to help!
+Are you looking to get help from a reputable foot expert for a pair of custom inserts?
+We at “ModPod Sports Podiatry” would be happy to help!
 Phone us today on 1300 809 874 to arrange a consultation.